Monstera Deliciosa: Growing Delicious Monsters At Home

 Q: Are there other uses for monstera deliciosa?

-A: The long tendril-like aerial roots traditionally are used for ropemaking in Peru.
+A: The long tendril-like aerial roots are traditionally used for ropemaking in Peru.
 They’re also worked into baskets in portions of southern Mexico.

 Generally considered poisonous, they’re also used in some traditional herbal medicines.
 If you’re curious about how they’re used, consult a skilled herbalist.
 Don’t risk it on your own as they can be dangerous!

 Ready to grow your own monsterio fruit?
 Desperate for the large leaves of the plant?
 Hopefully you’re better prepared for growing this gargantuan tropical!
-Have you grown monstera before?
-Share your stories in the comment section!